bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Whether your app is single-carrier or multi-carrier

-- Name and description

-  Name and description of the shipping carrier or carriers.
+- Name and description of the shipping carrier(s)

-- Logo

-  A 70x70 pixel logo that represents the shipping carrier app.
+- Logo: A 70x70 pixel logo that represents the shipping carrier app

-- Configuration fields

-  If you would like connection options to be set up for your carrier, specify the properties you would like to use as connection options (see [Configuration Fields](#configuration-fields)).
+- Configuration fields: If you would like connection options to be set up for your carrier, specify the properties you would like to use as connection options (see [Configuration Fields](#configuration-fields)).

 ## What's Next?